 Top Reasons Special Event and Other Permits are Delayed:

 Not including a current map of the venue/event site

-- Application answers should provide sufficient explanations that someone who knows nothing about your event would understand what is occuring
+- Application answers should provide sufficient explanations so someone who knows nothing about your event would understand what is occurring

-- Make sure you include all of the relevant documents
+- Make sure you include all of the relevant, most recent documents

-- Do not write "see above" or "see below" to reference other text within the application.
+- Do not write "see above" or "see below" or "as in past years" as a reference within the application.
 This is insufficient for staff review

 Attempting to use old information from an event in the past